PrEP side effects & interactions

 Kidney function is tested before starting PrEP and with the regular lab work performed while taking PrEP.
 This includes blood and, as needed, urine testing.

-If you have a significant risk of bone issues from other health issues and are taking Truvada or its generic version, your Freddie clinician will talk with you and your primary care provider (if available) about how to ensure you maintain the best possible bone health.
+If you have a significant risk of bone issues from other health issues, your healthcare provider will talk with you about how to ensure you maintain the best possible bone health.

 How to reduce side effects from PrEP